-Behavior that materially or substantially disrupts the educational process, whether on school property or at school-sponsored events and activities, shall not be tolerated and shall subject the offending pupil to appropriate disciplinary action.
+Behavior that materially or substantially disrupts the educational process, whether on or off school property or at school-sponsored events and activities, shall not be tolerated and shall subject the offending studentpupil to appropriate disciplinary action.
 For purposes of this section, behavior which disrupts the educational process shall include, but not be limited to:

+1. Conduct that disrupts the classroom environment and education process or the student challenges the authority of a supervising adult;

-- 1. Conduct which threatens the health, safety, or welfare of others; - 2.
-Conduct which may damage public or private property, including the property of students or staff; - 3.
-Illegal activity; - 4.
-Conduct that materially or substantially interferes with another student's access to educational opportunities or programs, including the ability to attend, participate in and benefit from instructional and extracurricular activities; or - 5.
-Conduct that materially or substantially disrupts the delivery of instructional services or interferes with the orderly administration of the school and school-related activities or District operations.
+- 2. Conduct which threatens the health, safety, or welfare of others; - 3.
+Conduct which may damage public or private property, including the property of students or staff; - 4.
+Illegal activity;

+5. Conduct that materially or substantially interferes with another student's access to educational opportunities or programs, including the ability to attend, participate in and benefit from instructional and extracurricular activities; or

+6. Conduct that materially or substantially disrupts the delivery of instructional services or interferes with the orderly administration of the school and school-related activities or District operations.

 Repetition of student misconduct may result in a disciplinary hearing.
 A disciplinary hearing will be conducted by the Superintendent or designee.
 Attendees will include the Superintendent or designee, school administration, other school personnel who have specific information about the student, parent and/or guardian, and student.